 |Date & Time||Tuesday December 30, 2014, 3:00 PM (EST)|

-The LSU Tigers take the field with the Notre Dame Fighting Irish in the Franklin American Mortgage Music City Bowl.
+The Notre Dame Fighting Irish and the LSU Tigers face off on Tuesday at LP Field in the Franklin American Mortgage Music City Bowl.

 The Notre Dame Fighting Irish had a disappointing end tot heir season losing their last four games and five of their last six.
 The Notre Dame offense is averaging 33 points and 444.6 yards per game and will be led by QB Malik Zaire who saw light action completing 45 percent of his passes and rushing for 91 yards as he starts over Everett Golson who threw 29 touchdown passes but had 14 interceptions and several fumbles during he losing streak.
 Tarean Folston leads ND in rushing with 816 yards and five touchdowns and Will Fuller leads the Fighting Irish in receiving with 71 catches and 14 touchdowns.
 The Notre Dame defense struggled late in the season and for the year allowed 29.2 points and 401.5 yards per game with 22 takeaways and 24 sacks.
 Jaylon Smith has 103 tackles, Elijah Shumate had 64 tackles, and Matthias Farley and Luke Cole each had four interceptions.
 The Notre Dame defense was never the same after Joe Schmidt was lost for the season.